 - Over- Or In-Sink Colanders: A colander made to go over or sit inside of your sink can truly diversify the space and make it incredibly practical beyond just doing a few dishes.

 - Water Purifier: Get filtered water, without impurities, straight from your kitchen tap.
-A perfect addition for your kitchen remodel.
+A perfect addition to your kitchen remodel.

-- Faucet Sprayers: Sprayers add an additional level of convenience and makes doing dishes and other tasks quicker and easier.
+- Faucet Sprayers: Whether you have a farmhouse sink or just standard kitchen sink faucets, sprayers add an additional level of convenience and make doing dishes and other tasks quicker and easier.